urkbio/jumble-pub/README.md

 - **Clean Interface:** Enjoy a minimalist design and intuitive interactions
 - **Cross-Platform:** Available on macOS, Windows, Linux, and web browsers

+## Web Version

+You can use the web version of Jumble at [jumble.social](https://jumble.social).

-## Download
+## Desktop Version

-You can download the latest version from the [release page](https://github.com/CodyTseng/jumble/releases).
+You can download the desktop version from the [release page](https://github.com/CodyTseng/jumble/releases).
 If you want to use Apple Silicon version, you need to build it from the source code.

 Because the app is not signed, you may need to allow it to run in the system settings.